top of page

 Over the course of the year that followed that incident, on rare occasions when he and I were alone, he would become enraged and violent.
 In the end, our family was so broken that we made the choice only desperate parents make.
 We relinquished custody of our son to the state and ultimately relinquished our parental rights.

 In retrospect, I wish I would have listened to the rare voices that warned us about the path we were on.
-I wish I had known, before adopting, about reactive attachment disorder.
+I wish I had known, before adopting, about developmental trauma.
 I wish I had probed the social worker about what “making plans” meant.
 I wish I had known about therapeutic boarding schools and residential treatment centers sooner.

 I wish I had known about RAD Advocates.
 I wish I had known the financial, emotional, social, professional, and spiritual costs that awaited my family for not heeding those warnings.
 Maybe we wouldn’t have stayed so long on the therapeutic parenting path that made him more ill.
 Maybe we could’ve found the right help while he was still young.

 While our family learned these lessons too late, maybe they come just in time for you or a family you know.
-Recognize the signs of reactive attachment disorder.
+Recognize the signs of developmental trauma/reactive attachment disorder.
 Find good help.
 Understand that you can’t do this alone.

 There’s hope, but it doesn’t come as easy as love and a stable home.
 If only.
-For kids with reactive attachment disorder, love and therapeutic parenting must come after some healing.
+For kids with developmental trauma/reactive attachment disorder, love and therapeutic parenting must come after some healing.
 Not the other way around.

 References